vsgurung/Python-addins-for-ArcMap-and-ArcCatalog/README.md

-# Python-addins
+# Python addin for ArcMap
-Repository of python addins for ArcMap
+This python addin for ArcMap allows user to choose a different data source.